diaahassouna/masri-writing/README.md

 **Q: Can I use Masri right now?**
 Yes.
 Tier 1 requires nothing — just your existing keyboard.
 Start with the standardized word list and the core spelling rules above, or try the live converter at [diaahassouna.github.io/masri-writing](https://diaahassouna.github.io/masri-writing).

 ---

+## Feedback & collaboration

+Masri borrows letterforms from Coptic and Greek — scripts with real living communities and scholarly traditions attached to them.
+If you study Coptic, Egyptology, or Arabic dialectology and notice something worth correcting or discussing, please [open an issue](https://github.com/diaahassouna/masri-writing/issues).
+The goal is a system that's both usable day-to-day and respectful of where its letters come from — and feedback from people who know this history better than I do only makes it stronger.

+For everyone else: try the [live converter](https://diaahassouna.github.io/masri-writing), write a sentence in Masri, and open an issue if it breaks.

+---